kickstarter/telekinesis/README.md

 Build the Java shim and jar.

 ```
-$ rake build:ext
+$ rake ext:build
 ```

-The `rake build:ext` task builds the Java shim and packages all of the required Java classes into a single jar.
+The `rake ext:build` task builds the Java shim and packages all of the required Java classes into a single jar.
 Since bytecode is portable, the JAR is shipped with the built gem.